Key Person Insurance

-Your key people are valuable assets of your company.
+Your key employees are valuable assets of your company.
 Like other tangible assets, your business needs to be protected against the loss of their services due to an untimely death or disability.
-With key person insurance, the company takes out an insurance policy on a key employee, pays the premiums and is the beneficiary of the policy.
-If the key employee dies unexpectedly, the company receives the policy benefit.1
+With key person insurance coverage, the company takes out an insurance policy on a key employee, pays the premiums and is the beneficiary of the policy.
+If the key person dies unexpectedly, the company receives the policy benefit.1

 What losses might your business experience with the untimely death of a key person?